rajakadri/Website/README.md

 # Website

 This is a personal project to create a website for the company Best Alterations (with their permission).
 Currently a work in progress.
+This website is strickly for infromation and does not actually take any orders or interacts with users (User reviews section may be added at a later date if possible).

 The goals of this project are:

 1) Create a website for customers to use that displays all the information about the company Best Alterations.